Missing hiker rescued by sheriff's helicopter team after 5-day ordeal in Angeles National Forest

-George David Null was reported missing Saturday -- he had last been seen that morning in Pasadena -- and his vehicle was found the following day in an unspecified area of the forest, according to sheriff's Deputy Maria Lucero.
+George David Null was reported missing Saturday -- he had last been seen that morning in Pasadena -- and his vehicle was found the following day in an unspecified area of the forest, according to Deputy Maria Lucero of the Los Angeles County Sheriff's Department.

 When he was reported missing, sheriff's officials said he was believed to have been headed for the Mount Waterman area.